CarmenPopoviciu/protractor-styleguide/README.md

 Unit tests are your first line of defence against bugs and errors in your code.
 They ensure that the smallest parts of your code, the units, work as intended, by testing them in complete isolation from the rest of the application.
 If you think of your application as the process of building a car, unit testing would be taking each car part, like the wheels, or the engine, separately, and checking whether they work as intended, independently from the other parts of the car.

 It is important to remember the "in complete isolation" aspect of unit testing.
-Instantiating services, making API calls, or even worse, instantiating the entire system (all very expensive operations), in order to test one single unit, is unnecessary and not something that you want to have in your unit tests.
+Instantiating services, making API calls, or even worse, instantiating the entire system (all very expensive operations), in order to test just one single unit, is unnecessary and not something that you want to have in your unit tests.
 The general rule of thumb is to mock any external dependencies of the unit under test.

-There are many more things to say about unit testing, but since the subject is outside the scope of this article, let's leave to that, and oh well, one example, just for the peace of mind of it ;)
+There are many more things to say about unit testing, and there are even some [links](#useful-links) to help you out with that, but since the subject is outside the scope of this article, let's leave it to that, and oh well, one example, just for the peace of mind of it ;)

 ```javascript
   /* recommended */